shivaji1998/DS-java/Graph/readme.md

 It is an algorithm to trace the nodes of the graph in a depth-first order; the nodes in one depth are traversed first, then the nodes in the parallel depth are traversed.
 It uses the concept of back-tracking after one vertical depth node is traversed.

+## Hashing implementation

+Hashing is a technique or process of mapping keys, values into the hash table by using a hash function.
+It is done for faster access to elements.
+The efficiency of mapping depends on the efficiency of the hash function used.